Catholicism and the Arts: Faithful Musical Modernisms: Poulenc, Villette, Langlais, and Arvo Pärt (A Performance by the William Ferris Chorale)

 A performance by the William Ferris Chorale, under the direction of Paul French

-As part of the Hank Center's Catholicism and the Arts series this spring, we are pleased to sponsor a special performance of selected works from Francis Poulenc, Pierre Villette, Jean Langlais, and Arvo Pärt.
-These works will be performed by the William Ferris Chorale, under the direction of Paul Fench - composer, conductor, and music director of the chorale.
+As part of the Hank Center's Catholicism and the Arts series this spring, we are pleased to have sponsored a special performance of selected works from Francis Poulenc, Pierre Villette, Jean Langlais, and Arvo Pärt.
+These works were performed by the William Ferris Chorale, under the direction of Paul Fench - composer, conductor, and music director of the chorale.

 Be it tragedy, conflict, ill health, or physical setback, the four composers represented in this concert suffered mightily, and yet were impelled to compose powerful sacred works in testament to their faith.